HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/ship.md

 # Location & Spawning

-The Cargo Ship can be found spawning offshore of the Port on the edge of the map, 50% of games.
+The Cargo Ship can be found spawning offshore of the Port on the edge of the map in 50% of games.

 # Areas